OmarKhatib96/WiremindTest/README.md

    ```sh
    git clone https://github.com/OmarKhatib96/WiremindTest.git
    ```
-3. Build the docker image
+3. Go to the folder root that contains the docker file and build the docker image in the command line
    ```sh
    docker build -t wiremind .
    ```